banzaicloud/istio-operator/docs/upgrade.md

       Image:                 docker.io/istio/install-cni:1.5.2

 ```

+In the end you have an istiod pod instead of the four components(Citadel、Galley、Pilot and the Sidecar Injector).
+Please see this [istiod](https://banzaicloud.com/blog/istio-operator-1.5/) 、[Mixerless telemetry or Telemetry V2](https://banzaicloud.com/blog/istio-mixerless-telemetry/) and [istio-multiple-gateways](https://banzaicloud.com/blog/istio-multiple-gateways/) if you are interested in this.

 At this point, your Istio control plane is upgraded to Istio 1.5.2 and your BookInfo application should still be available at:
 ```bash